Table of Contents

-- You should face your leaves while you rake.
+- Face your leaves while you rake.

 - Make a point of knowing where you are and what is around you so that you can walk backwards safely without tripping and falling.